ajgbarnes/level9/A-Code Version 1 Specification.md

 - **Dictionary** - a compressed and encoded list of commands and objects that the adventure game understands
 - **Common Word Fragments** - an extracted list of commonly occuring common word fragments from the dictionary and messages above.
 This can themselves contain common word fragment references.
 - **Lists** - there are two kinds - reference and dynamic lists.
 Reference information could be an object's initial location and a dynamic list could be an object's current location.
 - **Exits** - Each location has at least one exit (direction a player can move in).
 There is a table which defines them for all locations.
+Some of the exits can be used for inverse movement lookup (if there's no exit moving W from location 1, is there an exit moving E to location 1 from another location and does the flag allow this).
 - **Jump tables** - a bit like a list of function references, a table of absolute locations in the A-Code where to "jump" to.
+Version 1 games have a maximum of one and only seen in Colossal Adventure and Adventure Quest.

 The right hand side details the engine with the following components: